Amirutha/site/content/blog/build-a-mini-search-engine.md

 curl -XPUT 'http://localhost:8983/solr/nutch/schema/feature-store' --data-binary "@./data/features.json" -H 'Content-type:application/json'
 ```

-If you're ever dissatisfied with your feature-set, they can be deleted using a http request including the store name specified in `features.json`.
+If you're ever dissatisfied with your feature-set, it can be deleted using a http request including the store name specified in `features.json`.
 In this case it is `myfeature_store`.
 ```
 curl -XDELETE 'http://localhost:8983/solr/nutch/schema/feature-store/myfeature_store'
 ```

-### Extract features
+### Feature extraction and Data annotation

 You can manually extract features for a certain query by making a curl request.
 For example, for the query 'hello world':
 ```